 Since that first hitchhike I haven't stopped.
 I've travelled through Britain, Europe and Australia along the wild roads meeting interesting folks from all walks of life, whom most are eager to take me on their local adventures and introduce me to local delicacies and cultures.

 What I love about hitchhiking are the things that keep me completely present, time is suspended and distance becomes illusionary.
-I love discovering new stories which is why I'm making this podcast, so I can share this stories whilst combining my three passions; hitchhiking, traveling and meeting people.
+I love discovering new stories which is why I'm making this podcast, so I can share these stories whilst combining my three passions; hitchhiking, traveling and meeting people.

 I've always been infinitely curious about our world and the humans in it.
 My fascination with human stories began during my career in radio, where I worked as a creative writer with DMG Radio Network and then an audio producer for Nova 100 breakfast Radio - rated the No.1 FM breakfast program in Melbourne at the time.
 Following this I worked as a freelance producer and voiceover artist for eight years producing various shows such as Alice Cooper Late Nights and Jonathan Coleman's My Generation where I got to speak with Sir Paul McCartney - lovely chap!